 The second most important thing to keep in mind for graphics card compatibility is the length of the graphics card because if your graphics card is longer than the length supported by your PC case then it won’t fit in that case and then you may have to change your case or change your graphics card having shorter length.

-For mid-tower and full-tower cases you can go for regular graphics card with average length, but then also it is better to verify the graphics card length supported by your computer case before buying a new graphics card.
+For mid-tower and full-tower cases you can go for a regular graphics card with average length, but then also it is better to verify the graphics card length supported by your computer case before buying a new graphics card.

 Power Supply (PSU)